vygr/ChrysaLisp/docs/Apps/EVENT_DISPATCH.md

 involves providing a new module and does not require changing the Docs application itself.

-Here is the entire Docs application, it's very short:
+Here is the entire Docs application, it's quite short:

 ```file
 apps/docs/app.lisp